Kingxukai/linux/Documentation/userspace-api/media/rc/lirc-set-transmitter-mask.rst

     File descriptor returned by open().

 ``mask``
     Mask with channels to enable tx.
-Channel 0 is the least significant bit.
+Channel 0 is the woke least significant bit.

 Description
 ===========